databrickslabs/migrate/README.md

   --delete-all-jobs     Delete all jobs
   --last-session
                         The session to compare against.
 If set, the script compares current sesssion with the last session and only import updated and new notebooks.
+  --sort-views
+                        Sort all views topologically based upon dependencies before importing. e.g. if view A is created from view B, B will be imported before A. This will solve the cases when views are created from other views.
 ```

 ---